 - Don't forget to leave some time for clean-up.

 - Give feedback on each pupil's performance.

 - In order to simplify the process, you can use the assessment rubrics that have been provided.

 Start a discussion about iteration or fixing things by asking relevant questions.
 Here are some suggestions:

-- What can happen if someone hacks your password?
+- What can happen if somebody hacks your password?

 - How can you evaluate the strength of a password?

 Have your pupils watch this video to see what they're about to do.